 BECOMING AN UMPIRE

-NSW Cricket Umpires' and Scorers' Association (NSWCUSA) facilitates training courses on the Laws of Cricket for prospective umpires across NSW.
+NSW Cricket Umpires' and Scorers' Association (NSWCUSA) facilitates training courses on the Laws of Cricket for prospective umpires across New South Wales.

-The course is suited to prospective umpires, team captains and players, club officials, coaches and team managers.
+The courses are tailored for prospective umpires, team captains and players, club officials, coaches and team managers.

-NSWCUSA members officiate in NSW Premier Cricket Association and Sydney Shires competitions, and also in representative programs of NSW Country Cricket Association.
+NSWCUSA members officiate in competitions across the State, including NSW Premier Cricket and Sydney Shires competitions, as well as in representative programs of Cricket NSW, including the NSW Country Cricket Association.

-We currently have member Rodney Tucker officiating in matches at international level as a member of the ICC Elite Umpire Panel, while NSWCUSA members Gerard Abood, Greg Davidson, Anthony Wilds, Simon Lightbody, Claire Polosak, Ben Treloar all receive appointments as contracted professional umpires to officiate in Cricket Australia Competitions.
+We currently have member Rodney Tucker officiating in matches at international level as a member of the ICC Elite Umpire Panel, while NSWCUSA members Gerard Abood, Greg Davidson, Anthony Wilds, Simon Lightbody, Troy Penman, Claire Polosak, Ben Treloar and Paul Wilson all receive appointments as contracted professional umpires to officiate in Cricket Australia Competitions.

-For information regarding upcoming training courses on the Laws of Cricket, being held at Cricket NSW, please contact the NSWCUSA Administration Manager, Troy Penman, on firstname.lastname@example.org or 0425 201 835.
+For information regarding upcoming training courses on the Laws of Cricket being held in Metropolitan Sydney, please contact the NSWCUSA Education Officer, Ben Treloar, on Ben.Treloar@cricketnsw.com.au or on 0420 822 532.